via-profit-services/website/content/docs/core/v2.0/middlewares.md

 ## Typescript

+### Expand the Сontext type

-For TypeScript you can expand the types using the Declaration files `*.d.ts`.
+To expand the Сontext type you can expand the types using the Declaration files `*.d.ts`.
 Now you can use TypeScript autocompletion in the IDE, which will contain the current Core types with your custom types.

 _index.d.ts_